 If you are interested in applying for funding to work at the Museum, please contact the most relevant potential supervisor for your research area.
 See the People pages for the relevant contact details.

-For applications for all other funding schemes, a summary research proposal and CV should be provided at least four months in advance of the scheme submission deadline.
+For applications for all funding schemes apart from Leverhulme Trust Early Career Fellowships, a summary research proposal and CV should be provided at least four months in advance of the scheme submission deadline.